alaingiorgetti/autocheck/docs/index.md

 where `TestFilePrefix` is the prefix of the WhyML file TestFilePrefix.mlw containing modules with test cases, and `ModuleName` is the name of the WhyML module in the file TestFilePrefix.mlw containing the test cases you want to execute.

+The command to test OCaml properties is

+	bash ./ocheck.sh TestFilePrefix

+where `TestFilePrefix` is the prefix of the OCaml file TestFilePrefix.ml containing modules with test cases you want to execute.

 WARNING: The testing process works well only if the file ModuleName.ml it generates doesn't pre-exist in the folder.
 Therefore, it starts and ends with a command removing